-Oracle Data Mining offers a comprehensive set of in-database algorithms for performing a variety of mining tasks, such as classification, regression, anomaly detection, feature extraction, clustering, and market basket analysis.
-The algorithms can work on standard case data, transactional data, star schemas, and text and other forms of unstructured data.
-Oracle Data Mining is uniquely suited to the mining of very large data sets.
+Oracle Data Mining offers a broad set of in-database algorithms for performing a variety of machine learning tasks, such as classification, regression, anomaly detection, feature extraction, clustering, and market basket analysis.
+The algorithms can work on standard case data, transactional data, star schemas, and unstructured text data.
+Oracle Data Mining is uniquely suited to the analysis of very large data sets.